Menstrual cycle, period cramps, and fitness

 The best advice is to talk with your doctor before changing or using a new contraceptive method.
 Make sure you talk about your running and training routines and get personal advice.

-If you experience painful periods, or if you are more tired before or during your period, listen to your body.
+If you experience painful periods or are more tired before or during your period, listen to your body.
 Don’t put yourself in a tough situation.
-However, if you’ve got the urge to burn off some steam, don’t hesitate to lace up.
+However, if you’ve got the urge to burn off some steam, don’t hesitate to get a workout in.

-Running during menstruation is totally possible.
+Running and training during menstruation is totally possible.
 Its link to poor performance is not proven.
-The truth is that everyone experiences their period differently.
+The truth is that ever woman experiences her period differently.
 It is up to each of us to adapt our training approach to our current physical and mental condition.

 About the author: